Exploring Olympic Park's Rose Garden and Walking Route in May

 Final Thoughts

-Olympic Park in Songpa is a hidden gem, particularly in May when the rose garden is in full bloom.
-It offers a refreshing escape from the urban noise, inviting visitors to connect with nature and enjoy leisurely walks.
-In a city like Seoul, where the pace can often feel overwhelming, places like this are necessary for mental well-being.
+Olympic Park in Songpa is a hidden gem, especially in May when the rose garden is in full bloom.
+It offers a refreshing reprieve from the urban noise of Seoul, inviting visitors to reconnect with nature and enjoy leisurely walks.
+In a city where life can often feel overwhelming, spaces like this are critical for mental well-being.

-Next time, I’ll be exploring other parks in Seoul that are perfect for spring picnics.
-What’s your favourite outdoor space in the city?
+Next, I plan to explore other parks in Seoul that are perfect for spring picnics.
+What’s your favorite outdoor space in the city?